open-energy-transition/gem_per_country/README.md

 # GEM per Country

 This repository hosts the **GEM per Country Power Tracker** web application.
 The tool allows users to preview and download GeoJSON data for global power plants filtered by country and power plant status.
+The tool also allows exporting a list of steel and iron plants which identifies large loads on the grid as curated by GEM, the same filters apply.

 ## Overview